-This shrug knitting pattern was inspired by the shawls wrapped around the shoulders of characters in the Outlander TV series.
+This shrug pattern was inspired by the shawls wrapped around the shoulders of characters in the Outlander TV series.

 These cloaks are often seen in tartan wrapped around the shoulders or draped over one shoulder.